anishraj2/Ex-No-4-Creating-Procedures-using-PL-SQL/EX4.md

-# Ex.
-No: 4 Creating Procedures using PL/SQL
+# Ex 4 Creating Procedures using PL/SQL
 ## DATE:
 ### AIM:
 To create a procedure using PL/SQL.